 Strava has long been the map app of choice for off-road mountain bikers and joggers of all terrains.
 It syncs with pretty much all GPS watches and head units and is pretty great at making solo running social through its friend features.

-Strava’s clever trick is splitting your rides and runs into known segments, which let you compete against yourself, friends and annoyingly speedy strangers who’ve done the same route.
+Strava’s clever trick is splitting your rides and runs into known segments.
+It lets you compete against yourself, friends and annoyingly speedy strangers who’ve done the same route.
 It’s simple, addictive and has a standalone watchOS app that uses the Apple Watch’s GPS for iPhone-free rides and runs.

 A Strava subscription – £47.99 for the year or £6.99 a month – unlocks a whole heap of extras and mapping features, too.
 Its route planner is impressively intuitive, and can be drawn along roads, ramble routes or by following the heat maps of others who’ve discovered new pathways themselves.